Foraging: Versions of OFT

 The optimal diet model, which analyzes the behavior of a forager that encounters different types of prey and must choose which to attack.
 This model is also known as the prey model or the attack model.
 In this model the predator encounters different prey items and decides whether to spend time handling or eating the prey.
 It predicts that foragers should ignore low profitability prey items when more profitable items are present and abundant.
 The objective of this model is to identify the choice that will maximize fitness.
 How profitable a prey item is depends on ecological variables such as the time required to find, capture, and consume the prey in addition to the energy it provides.
 It is likely that an individual will settle for a trade off between maximizing the intake rate while eating and minimising the search interval between prey.

 Patch selection theory, which describes the behavior of a forager whose prey is concentrated in small areas known as patches with a significant travel time between them.
 The model seeks to find out how much time an individual will spend on one patch before deciding to move to the next patch.
 To understand whether an animal should stay at a patch or move to a new one, think of a bear in a patch of berry bushes.
 The longer a bear stays at the patch of berry bushes the less berries there are for that bear to eat.
 The bear must decide how long to stay and thus when to leave that patch and move to a new patch.
 Movement depends on the travel time between patches and the energy gained from one patch versus another.
-This is based on the marginal value theorem.
+Since traveling to another patch requires effort, the animal may tolerate a lower energy gain if the distance between patches is larger.
+In other words, when energy is low, the bear should focus most of its time on obtaining the highest-quality food available in areas where it is most abundant and closest.
+This is based on the marginal value theorem, can be used to assess how the distance between patches, the quality of food in a patch, and the animal's energy extraction efficiency impact the giving up time.

 Central place foraging theory is a version of the patch model.
 This model describes the behavior of a forager that must return to a particular place to consume food, or perhaps to hoard food or feed it to a mate or offspring.
 Chipmunks are a good example of this model.
 As travel time between the patch and their hiding place increased, the chipmunks stayed longer at the patch.

 In recent decades, optimal foraging theory has often been applied to the foraging behavior of human hunter-gatherers.
 Although this is controversial, coming under some of the same kinds of attack as the application of sociobiological theory to human behavior, it does represent a convergence of ideas from human ecology and economic anthropology that has proved fruitful and interesting.